SW Priority vs United Club Infinite

 wins on multipliers

-Below ~$6,000/yr in total annual card spend, SW Priority wins on ongoing value — its $149 annual fee + $329/yr in tracked benefits starts ahead.
-Above ~$6,000/yr, United Club Infinite's stronger category multipliers compound faster and overtake SW Priority's fixed advantage.
+Below ~$25,000/yr in total annual card spend, SW Priority wins on ongoing value — its $229 annual fee + ~$165/yr in realistically usable benefits (credits counted at ~50% of face value) starts ahead.
+Above ~$25,000/yr, United Club Infinite's stronger category multipliers compound faster and overtake SW Priority's fixed advantage.
 Year-one bonus math heavily favours United Club Infinite regardless of spend.

 Break-even calculated on year-2+ ongoing value (benefits + earning − annual fee).
 Year-one welcome bonus math is separate — see the value scenarios table above.